MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-bare-metal.md

 9. In **Summary** verify the settings.
 Wait until Jobs shows a status of completed, and then verify the profile in **Library** > **Profiles** > **Physical Computer Profiles**.

 ### PCP post deployment settings
-After you successfully create and deploy the PCP,  use the following script to configure additional settings such as QoS, RDMA, SET.
+After you successfully create and deploy the PCP,  you can configure additional settings such as RDMA, QoS, and SET using the PCP post deployment script.

+#### Sample script
+Here is the example script to configure RDMA, SET and QoS.

 ```powershell
 # Install data center bridging